MonsterSkulls/MonsterSkulls/README.md

 hyello, we're a plural collective. we're also therian.
 We have TWO hosts, dont ask who the "original" is.
 - if our current character/skin has pronouns listed in their name, refer to us with those,
-- characters/skins with an ampersand (&) symbol in the name are representative of headmates of ours
+- characters/skins with an ampersand (&) symbol or "plural" in the name are representative of headmates of ours
 - we have fictives, please be respectful to them and dont assume things about them (or us as a whole) based on their sources.
 - we do want to talk to people but social anxieties make it hard unless someone talks first, we may not be good at keeping up conversation
 - we *firmly* believe endogenic plurality is real and valid. fakeclaimers get blocked on sight.